vagran/dxf-viewer/CONTRIBUTING.md

     in your forked repository for a changeset.
 You can use Git rebase with squashing to squash several commits into one.
  3. Please follow the existing code's coding style and general approach so that your code does not look very different from the surrounding code.
+Most of the mechanical part of that is automated — `npm run format` rewrites your changes to match, and `npm run lint` reports without writing.
+It is a formatter only: no rule in it has an opinion about the code itself.
  4. Run the automated checks before submitting.
 They need nothing but `npm install` in this repository — no browser, no dev server, and no DXF files of your own — and take a few seconds: